francisjjp/bootloader-stm32/README.md

 ### Sinapse Device with Main Program - ETH/WIFI Connection - New Main Program OK & New Main Program KO
 TODO

-### Sinapse Device with Main Program - ETH/WIFI Connection - New Main Program OK & New Main Program KO
+### Sinapse Device with Main Program - GPRS Connection - New Main Program OK & New Main Program KO
-TODO
+TEST 5.
+IDEAL SITUATION:

+It was tested that if there is not any firmware file in remote HTTP server, the position at starting in 0x8008000 in flash is a respone HTTP message from server ("Page not found" http message) and not any application program.
+(CRC is checked???).

+remote HTTP server was: sinapseenergia.com:80. remote file is: CMC.bin.

 # Validation and closing